outdreamer/solver/docs/specific_problem_analysis/ml/ml_math.md

 	- Kullback–Leibler (KL) divergence: measures how “different” (or “inefficient to represent”) a model distribution Q is relative to true distribution P: often used in machine learning for measuring how well a model distribution Q approximates a true (data) distribution P. It’s non-negative and equals zero only if the distributions are (almost everywhere) identical
 	- Cross-entropy (closely related to KL): is often used in ML as a loss function: minimizing cross-entropy between true labels (distribution P) and model outputs (distribution Q) is equivalent to minimizing KL divergence (when P fixed) plus a constant; so minimizing cross-entropy is often equivalent to minimizing KL divergence when fitting models.
 This underlies many ML training objectives (classification, density estimation)
 	- Continuous variables technicalities: when working with continuous distributions, properly handling transformations requires accounting for changes in “volume” via the determinant of the Jacobian (change-of-variables formula).
 This is important for correctly deriving transformed distributions, density transformations, and for advanced modeling (normalizing flows, etc.).
   	- Continuous Variables & Densities: For continuous random variables with density p(x), expectation/integration versions apply.
-Mixture models, change-of-variable formula, empirical distributions, and delta-like distributions are used to build flexible distributions: but care needed about proper density definitions.
+Mixture models, change-of-variable formula, empirical distributions, and delta-like distributions are used to build flexible distributions: but care is needed about proper density definitions.

 - Probability Usage
 	- Representing uncertainty